re4ldev/arch-laptop/README.md

 5. Periodic full backup to NAS when connected to LAN.
 6. Graphical environment.
 7. Should be a minimal install, include only essential packages required for each functionality.
-8. Should support both boot modes: UEFI and BIOS. (in case the drive will be moved to a different laptop with different boot mode).

 # II.
 Assumptions #